Elektrobit/elos/cmocka_extensions/documentation/documentation.md

 	The name of the library to make weak.
 Needs to be a static library
 - `TO`:
 	The output name for the week library to be generated.
 Defaults to `<FROM>_weak`
-- `HELPER_SCRIP`:
+- `HELPER_SCRIPT`:
-	The path to `create_weak_library.sh` necessary when the script can't be found in its default location.
+	The path to `create_weak_library.sh`.
+Necessary when the script can't be found in its default location.
 - `WEAKEN_DEPENDENCIES`:
 	A list of dependencies that will be replaced by there weak version.

 ### create the mock library

-Include the cmake file `create_mock_lib.cmake` wich defines the function `crate_mock_lib` that takes the mocking code, some build options and dependencies and generates a static mock library utilising weak mocking and a shared mock library using wrap mocking.
+Include the cmake file `create_mock_lib.cmake` wich defines the function `create_mock_lib` that takes the mocking code, some build options and dependencies and generates a static mock library utilising weak mocking and a shared mock library using wrap mocking.

 Parameters of `create_mock_lib`:
 - `NAME`: